Is Vitamin B12 Dosage 5000 mcg Safe?

 - 2500 mcg per week

-Typically, people choose the once per week option because most supplements are sold in higher doses.
-With that, you will find the best value for your dollar and can avoid supplementing with pills on a daily basis.
+Typically, people choose the once per week option because most supplements come in higher doses.
+With that, you will find the best value for your dollar and can avoid supplementing with pills daily.

 In other words, more is not better when dosing for Vitamin B12.